Gates Are Not What You Need in RNNs: Residual Recurrent Unit

 \section{Residual Recurrent Unit}

 We propose a new cell that does not contain a single gate but provides a competitive performance.
 We call this cell the \textit{Residual Recurrent Unit}, RRU for short.
-The cell consists of a residual shortcut connection and several linear transformations employing Normalization and ReZero \citep{bachlechner2020rezero} recurrent state update.
+The cell consists of a residual shortcut connection and several linear transformations employing Normalization and ReZero \cite{bachlechner2020rezero} recurrent state update.
 ReZero is a simple zero-initialized parameter that controls how much of the residual branch contributes to the updated state.
-As it is initialized as 0, only the previous state is taken in effect at the first training steps, and the optimal weight for the residual branch emerges during training.
-Such behaviour has been shown to yield stable training for very deep ResNets and Transformers \citep{bachlechner2020rezero} and here we adapt it to replace gates in recurrent networks.
+ReZero helps us make the unit structure gateless, which makes it more simple.
+As it is initialized as 0, only the previous state is taken into effect at the first few training steps, and the optimal weight for the residual branch emerges during training.
+ReZero ResNet has been shown to have a non-vanishing gradient yielding stable training for very deep convolutional networks and Transformers \cite{bachlechner2020rezero} and achieving great results.
+Here we adapt it to replace gates in recurrent networks to see what benefits it could give to recurrent units.

 The visualization of our cell can be seen in Figure~\ref{fig:rru}.
 RRU takes input $x_t$ at the current time-step $t$ which is a vector of dimension $m$ and the previous state $h_{t-1}$ of dimension $n$ and produces the updated state $h_t$ and the output $o_t$ of dimension $p$.
-The calculations done in the RRU, are described by formulas:
+The calculations done in the RRU, are described as: